Webpage adjusted for smaller screen width.

 This story about Cain and Abel is an example of a PARALLEL SYMMETRY with a variation.
 The imperfections reveal why the Lord gave grace to Cain even though He had already cursed him.

-1) In the preliminary element, verses 1B to 7, the three LAST/LAST/LAST c′ elements create a striking CONTRAST between Cain and Abel.
-Each pair within the parallel symmetry states one thing about Cain and the better and oppositional thing about Abel.
-The TRANSPOSITION of the b′′ element before a′′ points to Abel′s offering as far superior to Cain′s.
+1) In the preliminary element, verses 1B to 7, the two c elements create a striking CONTRAST between Cain and Abel.
+Each pair within the immediate repetition states one thing about Cain and the better and oppositional thing about Abel.
+The AMPLIFICATION of the a′ over a and b′ over b lead to the reversal in verse 4B: Abel′s offering was far superior to Cain′s.
 The sequence is Cain-Abel-Cain-Abel-Abel-Cain where the last Abel is the transposition.
 That is, the Lord initially had Cain first his order became reversed because of his produce sacrifice.
 The SUBSTRUCTURE SUMMARY in verses 6 and 7 stresses an important posture for everyone: we must not be a slave to sin, but rather a master of the sin.

 2) The CORRELATION OF SEQUENCES, A-B-C-D in COMPARISON to A′-B′-C′-D′, recognizes that Cain understood the Lord′s consequences.
 The two D LAST/LAST elements stress that understanding, My punishment is too great to bear!
 Further in the D′ element, Cain understood the severity of his sin.
-Even the VARIATION in verse 14C points to the consequence, a lost relationship with the Lord.
+Even the two B CORRESPONDING ELEMENTS in verses 12A and 14C points to the consequence, a lost relationship with the Lord.

 PARALLEL SYMMETRY: